shaddysignal/autotoy-factory/README.md

 ```
 then in browser go to `localhost:8080`
 ## Notes
-Definitely not idiomatic scala.
+Definitely not idiomatic scala, except for cake.
 Why even scala?
 Just for fun.